Something That Will Not Let Go

 “Why not?” asked the little girl, cocking her head in a coquettish way,

-“Sweet Junie,” said the little girl, “I’ve always been here for you and and you were always here for me.”
+“Sweet Junie,” said the little girl, “I’ve always been here for you and you were always here for me.”

 June took a long look at the girl, drinking in the visage of her old friend.
 Mari still looked the same as she had 17 years ago.
 She looked maybe about 12 years old with mouse brown, unevenly cut hair, a long face halfway between angelic and homely, and beautiful brown doe eyes.
-She was wearing the same knee-length frayed dark blue jumper with ripped pockets that June had always seen her in.
+She was wearing the same frayed, knee-length, dark blue jumper with ripped pockets that June had always seen her in.

 The little girl smiled at her.
 “I don’t think you know how much you help me, Junie.
 Anytime you want to come back home, I’ll be waiting for you here.
 I miss you when you’re gone.”

 Why don’t you come back to Nashville with me?
 I can take care of you.
 I’ll even like go straight and treat you like a little princess.
 We can be together all the time.
 We’ll get an apartment together.”

 The girl smiled back but sadly.